telerik/xaml-docs/controls/radpdfviewer/document-model/annotations.md

 #### __C#__

 {{region radpdfviewer-document-model-annotations_4}}
-	Destination myDestination = new Destination(this.pdfViewer.Document.Pages[2], 0, 0);
+	Destination myDestination = new Location() { Page = this.pdfViewer.Document.Pages[2], Left = 0, Top = 0, Zoom = 1 };
 {{endregion}}

-If you invoke the method GoToDestination with parameter myDestination, this will scroll the document to bring the third page (indexing starts at 0) into view.
+If you invoke the method GoToDestination with parameter *myDestination*, this will scroll the document to bring the third page (indexing starts at 0) into view.
 The same scenario can be implemented using the GoToPage(int pageNumber) when pageNumber = 2, but with Destinations you have finer control in terms of the horizontal and vertical offsets.

 # See Also